Looking to expand your business through exporting? Or are you looking to start a business that exports goods from

-As an exporter, you can access a range of services through Austrade, and financial assistance through state and territory governments.
+As an exporter, you can also access a range of support services through Austrade, as well as financial assistance through state and territory governments.

 The Australian Customs and Border Protection Service will need to clear your goods for export.
 You also need to know what restrictions and export regulations apply.

 Read more about customs requirements for exports.